Habib the Carpenter: Historical narrative

 Although Habib is not mentioned in the Qur'an, an old Muslim tradition speaks of some of Christ's disciples, including John, Jude, and Peter, who were sent to town of Antioch to preach the faith of God.
-The people of Antioch had regressed to idolatry.
-When the disciples came, many of the people questioned them, asking them of what religion Jesus had sent them to preach.
+The people of Antioch were practicing idolatry; when the disciples came, many of the people questioned them, asking them of what religion Jesus had sent them to preach.
 Baidawi provided a detailed account of Habib's narrative.
 He related that the disciples met Habib in Antioch and made known to him their mission.
 Baidawi further related that the disciples, by the will of God, performed various miracles including healing the sick and blind.
 After Habib's son was healed, Habib's faith was further strengthened and he tried to help in preaching the Gospel to his fellow people.
 Yet still, many refused to hear God's message.
 Instead, the disbelievers decided to stone Habib to death.
 The legend ends with Habib, upon having been stoned, entering paradise as a martyr.